Granko15/vscode-to-unity-client/documentation.md

     ```

 **Note:** Ensure that the Python server script (`server.py` or similar) is executed within this activated virtual environment to use the installed dependencies.

+### Running the Extension for Debugging

+To debug the extension within Visual Studio Code:

+1. Open the VSCode to Unity client extension project in Visual Studio Code.
+2. Navigate to the "Run and Debug" view (usually the fifth icon in the Activity Bar on the side).
+3. You should see a debug configuration named "Debug Extension".
+4. Click the "Start Debugging" button (the green play icon) next to the "Debug Extension" configuration.
+This will launch a new VS Code window with your extension running in debug mode.